mortii/anki-morphs/docs/src/user_guide/setup/names.md

 # Names

+> **Note**: AnkiMorphs loads the entire list of names into memory and compares against it each time you review a card.
+> To avoid slowdowns, keep the list of names as small as possible.

 You can have AnkiMorphs automatically filter out specified names found on your cards.
 This feature is designed so users won't have to learn the names of places or individuals, as these words lack inherent meaning that can be acquired.